aiekick/ImGuiFileDialog/README.md

 ### How to build the sample app

-The sample app is [here in master branch]((https://github.com/aiekick/ImGuiFileDialog/tree/master)
+The sample app is [here in master branch](https://github.com/aiekick/ImGuiFileDialog/tree/master)

-You need to use cMake.
-For the 3 Os (Win, Linux, MacOs), the cMake usage is exactly the same,
+You need to use CMake.
+For the 3 Os (Win, Linux, MacOs), the CMake usage is exactly the same,

-    Choose a build directory. (called here my_build_directory for instance) and Choose a Build Mode : "Release" / "MinSizeRel" / "RelWithDebInfo" / "Debug" (called here BuildMode for instance) Run cMake in console : (the first for generate cmake build files, the second for build the binary)
+    Choose a build directory. (called here my_build_directory for instance) and Choose a Build Mode : "Release" / "MinSizeRel" / "RelWithDebInfo" / "Debug" (called here BuildMode for instance) Run CMake in console : (the first for generate cmake build files, the second for build the binary)

 cmake -B my_build_directory -DCMAKE_BUILD_TYPE=BuildMode
 cmake --build my_build_directory --config BuildMode

-Some cMake version need Build mode define via the directive CMAKE_BUILD_TYPE or via --Config when we launch the build.
+Some CMake version need Build mode define via the directive CMAKE_BUILD_TYPE or via --Config when we launch the build.
 This is why i put the boths possibilities

 By the way you need before, to make sure, you have needed dependencies.